LaurencePeanuts/Music/README.md

 ## Activities

-* Theoretical exploration (Blandford) - document in prep, watch this space
+* Project description, and some theoretical explorations (Blandford) [here](https://github.com/rogerblandford/Music/blob/master/doc/music.pdf).
 * Simple universe-in-a-box investigation at the "Computing the Universe 2015" symposium and hack week, Berkeley, January 2015.
 IPython notebook demo [here](http://nbviewer.ipython.org/github/rogerblandford/Music/blob/master/Beatbox_Demo.ipynb), collected notes [here](https://github.com/rogerblandford/Music/blob/master/doc/ctu2015.pdf).

 ## Credits, License, etc

 This is work in progress!
-If you use any of the ideas, code etc you find here, please cite us as (Blandford et al in preparation).
+If you use any of the ideas, code etc you find here, please cite us as (Blandford et al in preparation), and do please get in touch!
+We welcome feedback via the [issues](https://github.com/rogerblandford/Music/issues).

 All content Copyright 2014, 2015 the authors.
 The code is distributed under the MIT license.